senselogic/FAIRSKILL/README.md

 If a player wins/looses with a higher/lower normalized score than a higher/lower skill player, his skill increases/decreases toward that skill, proportionally to the normalized score difference.

-The player skill offset is then scaled proportionally to his play time during the last game.
+The player skill offset is then scaled proportionally to his play time ratio during the last game.

 After the placement games, the maximum skill offset is progressively reduced over time.